 The book is a lavishly printed hardcover with dust jacket, 408 pages, with about 350 full color photos.
-First edition, 2009.
-Retail price is $75, but I’m able to offer the book at a 20% discount.
+First edition, 2009, this copy signed by Bienvenue, Schmidt, and Robert Baum, who provides an introduction.
+Now out of print and very hard to find!

 The excellence of this new guide was recognized with a Gold Medal for Best Reference Book from the 2009 Independent Publisher Book Awards.

 Not an Oz collector yourself, but got one in your life?
 This book will make the perfect gift.
-The book you will receive is brand new, clean and bright.
+The book is in as-new condition, clean and bright.